mpearcy13/2021TGWDemo/README.md

 14. From **ec2Egress1** - Try to ping **Ec2Dev1** - Nice it works!

 ## 4. Extra Credit - Let's add another region to our Transit Gateway

+If you are interested in adding a 2nd region to your Transit Gateway environment, please ensure you have completed the provisioning of the CFN template in the 2nd region and have setup your EC2 key for remote access into the EC2 instance if desired.
+At the end of this we will have setup a connection between the two transit Gateways and setup routes to send traffic out from the 2nd region through the egress VPC in Region 1.

 1. Ensure new Key is created in the new region (US-East-1)
 2. Region 2 - Create a new Transit GW.